I test vacuums for a living, and these are the only 6 handheld vacuums I’d recommend to family and friends

 How to choose a handheld vacuum

 Just like choosing a vacuum cleaner, choosing the right handheld vacuum for your needs can be difficult.
 In fact, with quite a broad spectrum in terms of price as well as capabilities, it can be tough to narrow down the selection and choose the best handheld vacuum for you.
-But there are a few important features you must consider.
+But there are a few important features you must consider if you want to make the most of the things you didn't know you could clean with a handheld vacuum cleaner.

 Firstly battery life, think about whether you need the battery to last long enough to vacuum your whole car, or if you’ll just be using it for a couple of minutes here and there when the children spill things.
 Similarly, the dust capacity is worth considering, some have tiny dust canisters that you’ll need to empty regularly if picking up larger debris, and that’ll get annoying.